shatakshityagi/CS283-5-ShellP3/questions.md

 4. Currently, your shell supports a fixed number of piped commands (CMD_MAX).
 How would you modify your implementation to allow an arbitrary number of piped commands while still handling memory allocation efficiently?
 What trade-offs would you need to consider?

 Right now, my shell only allows a fixed number of commands in a pipeline (CMD_MAX = 8).
 To remove this limit, I can dynamically allocate memory instead of using a fixed array.

 Tradeoffs:

 Good:

-More flexible → The user can enter as many piped commands as they want.
+- More flexible: The user can enter as many piped commands as they want.
-Uses only as much memory as needed, saving space.
+- Uses only as much memory as needed, saving space.

 Bad:

-Memory management is harder → If I forget to free() memory, my shell could leak memory.
+- Memory management is harder - If I forget to free() memory, my shell could leak memory.
-Slower → Allocating and resizing memory takes more time than using a fixed array.
+- Slower - Allocating and resizing memory takes more time than using a fixed array.